HASNAIN-ALI-MUHAMMAD/ebooksApp/README.md

 Things pending:

-1.Upload pdf files to supabase.
-2.Setting up links for the supabase uploaded pdf files.
-3.Setup links and update mongodb data.
+1.Setting up auth... email login and signup and google and github using next auth 2.Setting up the dashboard.